 - Add the chickpeas, dill pickle spears, fresh dill and a small pinch of salt (see note 2) to the tahini mixture.
 Pulse the food processor in 1 second increments about 10 times to help break up the pickles and chickpeas, then let the processor run for 1 - 2 minutes until the hummus is creamy, scraping down the bowl once in between if necessary.

-- With the food processor running, drizzle in the olive oil slowly.
-Continue running the processor until all the oil has been incorporated.
+- With the food processor running, drizzle in the olive oil slowly through the feed tube.
+Continue running the processor, until all the oil has been incorporated.

 Notes